Kollaikaran: Critical response

 Rohit Ramachandran of Now Running rated Kollaikaran 1.5/5 calling it "a staple product from hack-haven Kollywood".
 Sify wrote "The story may be old fashioned and remind you of 70-80?s film, but the way it has been packaged with its unexpected twists and turns is what makes it tick".
 Behindwoods wrote "Kollaikaran manages to make a decent mark mainly because of the screenplay by director Thamizh Selvan which gets its characterisation right."

 Soundtrack

-The film score and the soundtrack were composed by Johan Shevanesh.
+The film score and soundtrack were composed by Johan Shevanesh.
+All the songs were written by Vairamuthu.